- Search The Registry

 - My Account

 Fisk University in Nashville, TN, was founded on this date in 1866.
+It is one of over 100 historically black colleges and universities (HBCUs) in America.

 The Cravath Memorial Library houses a collection of murals by 20th-century African American painter Aaron Douglas, and the university library houses a special collection on Black culture.
 Fisk also houses the Stieglitz Art Collection, donated to the university by painter Georgia O’Keefe, and a collection of the works of composer W.C.
 Handy.
 Other research facilities at the university include the Fisk Race Relations Institute, the Fisk National Aeronautics and Space Administration Center for Photonic Materials and Devices, and the Howard Hughes Science Learning Center.